Facebook Groups Webhook Integration

 How do I test my webhook URL?

 Use the Send test webhook tool on this page.
-Enter your URL and pick the sample that matches your campaign so you can confirm your server or automation gets the same layout as live alerts.
+Enter your URL and pick the sample that matches your setup so you can confirm your server or automation gets the same layout as live alerts.

 What is Groups Watcher?